© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 15 PER CENT DISCOUNT ON FIRST SATRA TEST — please click here.

-SATRA is an EU Notified Body for the type approval and CE marking of a large range of PPE, including high visibility clothing products.
-SATRA laboratories are fully equipped to allow all types of high visibility testing to be undertaken in accordance with EN ISO 20471:2013, EN 1150:1999, EN 13356:2001 and GO/RT 3279:2013.
-For further information, please email firstname.lastname@example.org
+SATRA is an EU Notified Body for the type approval and CE marking of a large range of PPE, including high-visibility clothing products.
+SATRA laboratories are fully equipped to allow all types of high-visibility testing to be undertaken in accordance with EN ISO 20471, EN 17353 and RIS-3279-TOM. please email firstname.lastname@example.org For further information.